 When is Strong Customer Authentication required?

-SCA will apply to “customer-initiated” online payments if both the business and the cardholder’s bank are located in the European Economic Area (EEA).
-Here are the original SCA requirements.
+SCA applies to “customer-initiated” online payments if both the business and the cardholder’s bank are located in the European Economic Area (EEA).
+The original SCA requirements were updated to protect customers further.
 As a result, financial services institutions (including your bank or credit card company) and payment services providers (e.g. Stripe or PayPal) will be revising their processes so that many types of card payments will now require SCA.

 Since this applies to “customer-initiated” online payments, recurring payments or subscription payments may not require strong authentication as they are considered “merchant-initiated”.

 Teachable partners with Stripe for credit card processing.
-Stripe has been preparing for PSD2 and SCA and have built new technology that can help us minimize any friction in the payments experience.
-Using Stripe’s new software, we will be adding an additional step to the checkout flow when SCA is required.
+Stripe has prepared for PSD2 and SCA and built new technology to help minimize any friction in the payments experience.
+Using Stripe’s new software, we’ve added an additional step to the checkout flow when SCA is required.
+Similarly, PayPal has also already implemented its own SCA checkout flow.